 Courses approved under the Comprehensive Articulation Agreement for Transfer Courses and taken at any accredited college or university will receive the equivalent of one quality point per course taken (equal to an Advanced Placement or International Baccalaureate Course).

-Note: CTE Pathway courses do not count as weighted credit toward the student's high school Grade Point Average (GPA).
+Note: Most CTE Pathway courses do not count as weighted credit toward the student's high school Grade Point Average (GPA), but some do.
+Please see a school counselor for exact details.